Critique-Guided Distillation for Robust Reasoning via Refinement: Experiments

 \subsection{Main Results}

 We report the evaluation results of training on WebInstruct in Table~\ref{tab:wi_mathreasoning}.
-We evaluate two student–teacher pairs: \texttt{LLaMA3.1-8B Instruct} with \texttt{LLaMA3.3-70B Instruct} as the teacher, and \texttt{S1.1-3B} with \texttt{S1.1-32B} as the teacher.
-In addition to our CFT experiments using \texttt{LLaMA3.3-70B Instruct}, we also include a variant of CFT that uses 50K examples distilled with GPT-4o, sourced from~\citet{Wang2025CritiqueFT} (denoted as \textit{CFT$^*$ with GPT-4o}).
-A full breakdown of additional results, including ablation studies on different model architectures, teacher models, on math-specific training data (MetaMathQA), hyperparameter sensitivity, and critique composition, is provided in Appendix~\ref{sec:additional_results}
+We evaluate two student–teacher pairs: LLaMA3.1-8B Instruct with LLaMA3.3-70B Instruct as the teacher, and S1.1-3B with S1.1-32B as the teacher.
+In addition to our CFT experiments using LLaMA3.3-70B Instruct, we also include a variant of CFT that uses 50K examples distilled with GPT-4o, sourced from~\citet{Wang2025CritiqueFT} (denoted as \textit{CFT$^*$ with GPT-4o}).
+Cross-family validation on Qwen2.5-Math-7B is presented in Section~\ref{sec:qwen}.